Strict-liability Under Pennsylvania’s Consumer Protection Law

 Eric B. Smith

-Mr. Smith, a partner of Timoney Knox, LLP, serves as Chair of the Firm’s Litigation Group and has been consistently recognized by Super Lawyers and Best Lawyers.
-In 2017 he served as President of the Montgomery Bar Association.
+Mr. Smith, a partner of Timoney Knox, LLP, serves as Chair of the Firm’s Litigation Group and has been consistently recognized by Super Lawyers and Best Attorneys since 2005.
+In 2017 Mr. Smith served as the President of the Montgomery Bar Association.
+His commercial and real estate litigation practice spans across the Commonwealth of Pennsylvania.

 Read Full Bio